 WIN consultation for skin assessments, education on healthy skin promotion and prevention of pressure ulcers as well as, wound care assessment, treatment, monitoring and follow-up

-WIN consultation to support teams for consumers with complex medical needs
+WIN consultation to support teams for individuals with complex medical needs

 WIN consultation as needed for: